 This is an insurance designed to pay your monthly mortgage for a limited period usually a year if you are unable to work through illness, disability or redundancy.

-The standard variable interest rate quoted by all mortgage lenders which normally varies with the Bank of England base rate.
-All discounted rates are based on this mortgage rate.
+The standard variable interest rate quoted by all mortgage lenders which normally varies.

 The period of time over which (repayment mortgage) or at the end of which (endowment mortgage) the loan is to be repaid.

-The lender of a mortgage (ie: bank or building society).
+The lender of a mortgage, for example; the bank or building society.